Tree People 2025

 Difficulty: Easy

-Bob and Marilyn live on a 6-acre property just west of Urbana, once the site of an active quarry.
-They have been diligently transforming the land by removing invasive species, rebuilding soil fertility, and restoring biodiversity by planting native flora.
+Bob and Marilyn live on a 3-acre property with a 3 acre pond just west of Urbana, the site of a quarry 100 years ago.
+Marilyn has been diligently transforming the land by removing invasive species, building soil fertility, and restoring biodiversity by planting native flora.
 This field trip will emphasize working with the many elements of soils, sun, shade, moisture, wildlife, and human needs to create beauty, balance, and biodiversity on once-disturbed land, with trees being the most defining element to "put it all together."
-This site is well suited for anyone working on a smaller scale to restore biodiversity in their living environment.
+This site is well suited for anyone working on a small scale to create more biodiversity in their living environment.

 Miller/Eigel Preserve - Private